 The Korean forum moderator also provided some insights into the pricing strategy.
 The Galaxy Fit3 is expected to maintain price parity with its predecessor, the Fit2, retailing at around KRW 50,000, which is approximately $60 or €50.

 In September we spotted some some new information.
-The soon-to-be-released fitness tracker has cleared FCC certification (via), bearing the model number SM-R390.
-A glance at its design blueprints reveals a heart rate sensor on the back, as well as two pogo pins designated for charging.
+The soon-to-be-released fitness tracker had cleared FCC certification, bearing the model number SM-R390.
+A glance at its design blueprints revealed a heart rate sensor on the back, as well as two pogo pins designated for charging.

-Courtesy of WindowsReport, we not have the marketing images of the device.
+Courtesy of WindowsReport, we recently got the first marketing images of the device.
 There is no info on tech specs but the pics speak for themselves.
 The device will be very different from its predecessor, with a large case which is there to accompany the sizeable AMOLED display.
 The publication speculates that Fit 3 might even run on Android OS instead of the old rtOS.

 A three year gap